flschr/mbplugin-youtube-nocookie/README.md

 ## Changelog

+### 1.3.3
+- Always honor custom thumbnails for videos and playlists before falling back to YouTube defaults.

 ### 1.3.2
 - Improve accessibility of embeds with keyboard/focus support and iframe titles
 - Ensure shortcode assets (CSS/JS) are injected only once per page